deeplearning4j/deeplearning4j/programmingguide/07_nlp.md

 vec.lookupTable().plotVocab(tsne);
 ```

-Lastly, we will want to save our model.
-This can be done as follows.
+Lastly, we will want to save our model as follows.

 ```
 WordVectorSerializer.writeWord2VecModel(vec, "pathToSaveModel.txt");
 ```

-The vectors will be saved to pathToSaveModel.txt.
+The vectors will be saved to `pathToSaveModel.txt`.
 Each word will be on its own line and will be followed by its vector representation.
-To reload the vectors use the following line.
+To reload the vectors, use the following line.

 ```
 Word2Vec word2Vec = WordVectorSerializer.readWord2VecModel("pathToSaveModel.txt");